prasenjit-net/prasenjit-net.github.io/_posts/2016-09-24-understanding-ssl-tls.md

 ### How SSL/TLS Works

 Consider few of the problems, someone sitting in the middle and create a proxy of trust with each party and watch the communicated data, and many others.
 SSL and its successor TLS solves this issue by a process called handshake.
-Handshake cak be broken into three further steps.
+Handshake can be broken into three further steps.

 * Negotiate Basic Standards